Search

 4) Encourage your loved one to get the treatment they need without applying guilt

-When you address the issue of addiction treatment with your loved one, resist any temptation to lecture them.
+When you address the issue of substance abuse treatment with your loved one, resist any temptation to lecture them.
 Don’t try to use guilt as leverage to get them the help they need either.
 This is not the right reason for someone to engage with addiction treatment.

 If your loved one admits they have a problem and admits they need help, you can move forward by providing a robust argument for formal treatment, whether inpatient or outpatient, as the most fruitful route to recovery.

-Depending on the severity of your loved one’s addiction, you may also need to consider medical detox.
+Depending on the severity of your loved one’s substance use disorder, you may also need to consider medical detox.
 This usually occurs at a dedicated medical detox center, and FDA-approved medications can reduce the intensity of both cravings and withdrawal symptoms.

 Make it clear that you are there to help them every step of the way, encouraging them without applying guilt, and without shaming them.